-ECE 9 BACHELOR OF ENGINEERING TECHNOLOGY in CHEMICAL ENGINEERING SAQA ID: 98955
+9 BACHELOR OF ENGINEERING TECHNOLOGY: CHEMICAL ENGINEERING

 This is a 420 credit qualification which is primarily professionally oriented.
 The learning programme consists of a coherent assembly of knowledge areas associated with chemical engineering practice, these include: mathematics, natural sciences, engineering sciences, design and synthesis, computing and IT, and relevant complementary studies.
 This assembly of knowledge areas provides a viable platform for further studies and lifelong learning, and will produce graduates who can function in today's fast changing, dynamic and evolving industrial marketplace.